-As the Company uses the market approach to determine fair value of the reporting unit, the price of its Common Stock is an important component of the fair value calculation.
+As the Company uses the market approach to determine fair value of the reporting unit, the price of its Common Stock Common Stock is an important component of the fair value calculation.
 If the Company's stock price experiences significant price and volume fluctuations, this will impact the fair value of the reporting unit, which can lead to potential impairment in future periods.

-Management determined there were no indicators of impairment at March 31, 2024 or December 31, 2023.
-The Company will perform their next impairment analysis in December 2024.
+Management determined there were no indicators of impairment at March 31, 2024 June 30, 2024 or December 31, 2023.
+The Company will perform their its next impairment analysis in December 2024.